abhishekjoshi13/portfolio-website/_README.md

 # portfolio-website
 ## Personal Portfolio Website – Abhishek Joshi

-A clean, responsive personal portfolio website built using HTML, CSS, and JavaScript.
-Designed to showcase my skills, projects, and contact information in a mobile-friendly format.
+A clean,and clear personal portfolio website built using HTML, CSS, and JavaScript which is designed to showcase my skills, projects, and contact information in a mobile-friendly format.

 ## Features